All Episodes

 I'm sure you're familiar with that.

-So uh we got a Dave, thank you very much for calling in.
+Thank you very much for calling in.

-Steve, uh this is the Rush Limbaugh show, you're speaking to Buck.
+Steve, this is the Rush Limbaugh Show.

 How are you doing today?